Register

 Nouns that name more than one person, place, thing or idea are called plural nouns.
 Nouns that name only one person, place, thing or idea are called singular nouns.
 In the following paragraph pay attention to the words in italic that are proper in plural and singular forms.

 Our lives are enriched by extra ordinary experiences and extra ordinary people around us.
 Once, when I was traveling in California, I was invited to a party where I met a heart surgeon.
 He was well-known for his work on women's heart problems.
 I, as a woman, didn't have any heart problem but happened to build a relationship with this very interesting man.
 After dating with him for a year, we got married. and took a vacation in Mexico for our honeymoon.
 I took two pair of slacks and a few shirts with me to our honeymoon but took no dresses at all.
 We went to a party without me wearing a proper dress because of our tight travel schedule so we didn't have time to buy a dress for the party.
-But I had grabbed one of his jackets that matched my slacks except that I looked so shabby in it.
+But I had grabbed one of his jackets that matched my slacks except that.
+I looked so shabby in it.
 Despite my shabby looks, my newly-wed husband said to me he loved me no matter what I wear.
-I am still married to this wonderful man.
+That's why I am still married to this wonderful man.

 Most nouns are made plural by adding 's'.